fingerprintjs/fingerprintjs-pro-gtm/README.md

 For step-by-step instructions on using this integration, see the full [Google Tag Manager guide](https://dev.fingerprint.com/docs/fingerprintjs-pro-google-tag-manager) in the Fingeprint Pro documentation.

-## Requirements

-The following dependencies are required:

-- Node 16+
-- Typescript 4.5+

 ## Usage